Micromax Canvas 2 A110

-The Micromax Canvas 2 A110 is a dual-sim Android smartphone by Micromax Mobile which is a rebranded Chinese mobile Beidu Chi/ German Mobistel cynus T2 released on November 2012 that supersedes the Micromax Superphone Canvas A100.
+The Micromax Canvas 2 A110 is a dual-sim Android smartphone by Micromax Mobile which is a rebranded Chinese mobile Beidu Chi/ German Mobistel cynus T2 released in November 2012 that supersedes the Micromax Superphone Canvas A100.
 It was launched in November 2012 featuring a 1 GHz dual-core processor, 512 MB of RAM and a 5.0 IPS LCD screen.

 Design

-The Micromax Canvas 2 A110 has a slate form factor 5-inch IPS display with a resolution of 480x854 with 196 ppi.
-It is powered by a 1 GHz dual-core CPU, 512MB of RAM and runs on Android 4.0.4 ICS(Upgradable to Android 4.1.1).
-The device has 4 GB internal storage of which 1.05 GB is user available that can be expanded up to 32GB via a microSD or mircroSDHC card.
-The rear of the Micromax Canvas 2 A110 has an 8MP camera with dual LED flash and the front has 0.3MP VGA camera for video-calling.
+The Micromax Canvas 2 A110 has a slate form factor 5-inch IPS display with a resolution of 480×854 with 196 ppi.
+It is powered by a 1 GHz dual-core CPU, 512 MB of RAM and runs on Android 4.0.4 ICS (Upgradable to Android 4.1.1).
+The device has 4 GB internal storage of which 1.05 GB is user available that can be expanded up to 32 GB via a microSD or mircroSDHC card.
+The rear of the Micromax Canvas 2 A110 has an 8 MP camera with dual LED flash and the front has 0.3 MP VGA camera for video-calling.
 The Micromax Canvas 2 A110 comes with preloaded apps such as M!Buddy, CricketFever, HookUp, Micromax MZone and the Micromax MStore.